-How to understand the credit/debit on console ledger when trading futures and options?
+How to understand the credit/debit on funds statement when trading F&O?

-- If you have taken a futures trade and not closed it during the day - The difference between your trade price and the closing settlement price will be settled to your account.
+- If a futures trade is not closed during the day, the settlement amount will be determined by the difference between the trade price and the closing settlement price, which will then be settled to the account.

 - In the case of a carried-forward futures position from the previous day that is still being held, the settlement amount will be based on the difference between the previous day's closing price and today's closing price, which will be settled to the account.